As you study historical events, you will discover that things do not simply ‘happen’ without reason.

 have consequences long after the event is over.

 Every historical event occurred because of a series of events that happened beforehand.
 Things that directly lead to another event are called ‘Causes’.
 Some causes occurred immediately before the event began, while others existed for several years before they caused the event.

-Just because something occurred before the event does not mean it caused the event.
+Just because something occurred before the event does not mean it caused it.
 A cause is something that is directly related to the event.
 Another way of thinking about it is to say that the later event would not have occurred if the earlier one had not happened.

 Not all causes that lead to a particular historical event are as equally influential as each other.
 Some causes are more significant than others.

 What earlier events were central to the occurrence of the event under examination?

 Every historical event has a flow-on effect upon things that occur after it.
 Things that occurr because of an earlier event are called ‘Consequences’.